Extending partial isometries of generalized metric spaces: Introduction

 \begin{theorem} If $\cR$ is a semi-archimedean distance monoid, then $\cK_\cR$ has the Hrushovski property. \end{theorem}

-The proof of this result proceeds by induction, with Theorem \ref{EPPI} providing the base case.
-The inductive step consists of an explicit method for extending partial isometries by hand.
-In some sense, the definition of a semi-archimedean distance monoid is formulated to capture the the largest class of distance monoids for which such an inductive argument will work.
-Therefore, the question of extending partial isometries of $\cR$-metric spaces, where $\cR$ is a general distance monoid, remains open and would seem to demand a new method of proof.
+The proof of this theorem is by induction on the number of nontrivial archimedean classes of $\cR$.
+The base case ($\cR$ archimedean) is proved by generalizing \cite{Sol}, as discussed above.
+The inductive step uses a ``composition operation" from \cite{SokRQ} on classes of relational structures, as well as the fact that, for classes with joint embedding, this operation preserves the Hrushovski property (shown by Pawliuk and Soki\'{c} \cite{PaSo}).
+The class of semi-archimedean distance monoids is essentially the largest class for which this proof strategy works (see Propositions \ref{prop:glue} and \ref{prop:SAstructure}).
+Therefore, the question of extending partial isometries of $\cR$-metric spaces, where $\cR$ is a general distance monoid, remains open and seems to demand a new method of proof.

 \begin{question} Let $\cR$ be an arbitrary distance monoid.
 Does $\cK_\cR$ have the Hrushovski property? \end{question}